fermyon/developer/content/api/hub/template_angular.md

 # A Simple Static Fileserver Template for Spin Framework with Angular

-This is a template for building and statically exporting your Angular application and running it on Fermyon Spin.
+This is a template for building and statically exporting your Angular application and running it on Spin.

 ## Using the Template